open-telemetry/opentelemetry-js-contrib/metapackages/auto-instrumentations-node/README.md

 export OTEL_NODE_DISABLED_INSTRUMENTATIONS="fs"
 ```

+If both environment variables are set, `OTEL_NODE_ENABLED_INSTRUMENTATIONS` is applied first, and then `OTEL_NODE_DISABLED_INSTRUMENTATIONS` is applied to that list.
+Therefore, if the same instrumentation is included in both lists, that instrumentation will be disabled.

 To enable logging for troubleshooting, set the log level by setting the `OTEL_LOG_LEVEL` environment variable to one of the following:

 - `none`